Sixtomat, Sixti, Sixon - Antique and Vintage Cameras

 Calibration:

-Film speed: 9 - 24 DIN, 6 - 200 ASA, 20 - 35 Scheiner; Shutter speed: 1/1600 - 4m; Aperture: f1.5 - f32.
+Film speed: 9 - 24 DIN, 6 - 200 ASA, 20 - 35 Scheiner.
+Shutter speed: 1/1600 - 4m.
+Aperture: f1.5 - f32.

 The meter cell is protected by two doors that open when the lid of the meter is raised.
-In use the meter needle moves over a scale, the number indicated is set on the calculator, the shutter speed / aperture pairs can then be read.
+In use the meter needle moves over a scale, the number indicated is set on the calculator, the shutter speed and aperture pairs can then be read.

 Leica Meter MR-4